f5vmr/svxlink_raspberry/README.md

 <h3>The programming of the SDCard</h3>

-Start with a download of <b>Raspberry OS Lite</b> from RaspberryPi.org.
-Then use a 8/16 GB MicroSD Card and transfer the image to the card using the Raspberry Pi Image builder from the same source.
+<p>Start with a download of <b>Raspberry OS Bullseye Lite</b> from RaspberryPi.org.
+Then use a 8 or 16 GB MicroSD Card and transfer the image to the card using the Raspberry Pi Image builder from the same source. please do not ignore my advice above.</p>

 Once complete, eject the card and install it in the raspberry pi and power it up.
 Enter the user as 'pi' and password 'raspberry' in lower case.